 All Middle School students are assigned to small Advisory groups for each school year.
 Every day, the Advisory students meet with a faculty leader.
 “Students bond with their advisors,” says Kate MacKenzie, Middle School Counselor.
 “The teacher is one point person who tracks information about a student and is an advocate for the student, and the Advisory students become a group that serves as a home base for kids.”

 Mackenzie organizes special discussions with the Advisories on a variety of topics appropriate to different years in Middle School, including sex education, drug and alcohol education, finances, internet safety, and cultural diversity competency.
 “The students have difficult conversations, practice good decision-making, and build character,” MacKenzie says.
 “They learn what to do when they are worried about themselves and others.”

-Romine, who attended a different school before enrolling at CA, believes this attention to mindfulness and social and emotional health makes CA a different kind of school.
+Romine, who attended a different school before enrolling at CA, believes this attention to social and emotional health makes CA a different kind of school.
 “At my previous school, the philosophy was, ‘Yes, you feel stressed, so just ignore it,’” she says.
 “Here, the attitude is, ‘Let’s figure out what is stressing you and see how you can manage it.’”

 ‘The stair steps of emotional growth’